 Of all social media platforms that are popular today, TikTok is perhaps the one that perplexes older generations most.
 TikTok was originally an app called ‘Musical.ly’ that was launched in 2014.
 In August of 2018, all Musical.ly accounts switched over to TikTok, which is when the app really began to boom.
 TikTok is essentially a video-sharing platform that emerges off the coattails of Vine (may she rest in peace) with users creating videos that combine music, special effects, stickers, text, and more.

-The experts of social media marketing Pittsburgh know how important it is to understand the distinctions between social media platforms.
-While TikTok on the surface seems like a silly video app for teens, the numbers speak form themselves:
+While TikTok on the surface seems like a silly video app for teens, the numbers speak for themselves:

-TikTok, despite being the newest big thing in social media marketing, is putting up massive numbers for reach, engagement, and in-app usage.
+TikTok, despite being the newest thing in social media marketing, is putting up massive numbers for reach, engagement, and in-app usage.
 What’s especially interesting is how the app’s algorithm plays into its use.
-Unlike Instagram and Facebook, the algorithm doesn’t favor fame.
-If users make great content, their TikToks can reach a massive audience, making it a target for brands looking to get their foot in the door with this emerging consumer audience -- but we’ll touch on that a little more in just a moment.
+Unlike Instagram and Facebook, the algorithm largely doesn’t favor fame.
+If users make great content, their TikToks can reach a massive audience, making it a target for brands looking to get their foot in the door with younger consumers.
+But we’ll talk more about that shortly.

 Proving itself to be more than just a silly app for teens, TikTok has popped onto the radar of businesses across the globe.
 But what aspects of TikTok can brands learn from and utilize for their online presence?
 There are a few major takeaways: